 Residents of Two Mexican Cities Say They’re Protected By Aliens Who Live Underwater

-The most recent diversion, which took place last month when Tropical Storm Karl quickly changed course to the Gulf of Mexico while moving toward the two cities, was a catalyst for a recent profile in Vice tracing the history of an urban legend that has inspired thousands to pledge fealty to the underwater beings that supposedly control the local weather.
+The most recent diversion, which took place last month when Tropical Storm Karl quickly changed course to the Gulf of Mexico while moving toward the two cities, was a catalyst for a recent profile in Vice tracing the history of an urban legend that has inspired thousands to pledge allegiance to the underwater beings that supposedly control the local weather.

-He used words like “intraterrestrial” and “multidimensional” to describe Amupac, which he defines as being constructed of metals and crystals and is populated by 10-foot-tall beings who have “energy radiating throughout the place.”
+He used words like “intraterrestrial” and “multidimensional” to describe Amupac.
+He defines it as made of metals and crystals and populated by 10-foot-tall beings who have “energy radiating throughout the place.”

 “The information that I received in this place is that they are monitoring this stage of this planet,” López said to Vice.
-“And well, for me in particular I can deduce that they are psychologists, scientists who are connected in this reality, but they live in the space of no time.”
+“And well, for me in particular, I can deduce that they are psychologists; scientists who are connected in this reality, but they live in the space of no time.”

 And while studies into astral projection have yet to reveal anything definitive, the recent proliferation of confirmed UFO sightings has people more curious than ever about any valid claims of human-alien cohabitation.

 López describes the beings as evolved in consciousness and intelligence.
 He suggests an ability to communicate or connect with humans in a non-physical realm.

 Tamaulipas’ director of tourism, Nembra Carmen Jiménez, is more than happy to encourage the area’s UFO-based economy.
 Tourists from around the world come to visit in the hopes that they can catch a glimpse of a flying saucer.

 It should come as no surprise to learn that Jiménez, a self-proclaimed believer in Amupac, is also a member of AICOT.